The Ultimate Guide to Agadir Surf

 Surf camps in Agadir

-- 8 Day Surf and Yoga Holiday at Surf Coast Morocco – Surf Coast Morocco is a bit of a Taghazout legend.
-Okay, so you won’t be staying in Agadir proper, but the waves are literally two steps from your door.
+- Surf Coast Morocco (8-Day Surf and Yoga Holiday at) – Surf Coast Morocco is a bit of a Taghazout legend.
+Okay, so you won’t be staying in Agadir proper, but some of the region’s most iconic waves are literally two steps from your door.
 You’ll do between 2-3 hours of surf per day and get daily yoga seshes with qualified teachers.
 The food is cracking.
 Accommodation is lovely.
 What more do you need?

-- Easy Surf Maroc 6-Day Package for All Levels – This package also takes you up to Taghazout.
+- Easy Surf Maroc (6-Day Package for All Levels) – This package also takes you up to Tamraght village – it’s about 20 minutes north of Agadir.
 The pad has fantastic views of the sea and a lovely yoga space.
-It’s a bit better for more advanced surfers overall.
+In fact, it’s the yoga that really sells it – we rank it as one of the best yoga-surf retreats on offer anywhere right now!

 The best time to surf in Agadir, and this goes for pretty much the whole of the western Moroccan coast, is in the wintertime.
 When November sets in, you’re looking at regular W-SW swells with offshore winds for much of the day.
 Periods also increase, so there’s lovely power in the points up by Taghazout.
 Summer suffers from really bad onshores and cross-shores, but it’s okay for beginners on the hunt for some crumbly whitewash.